 Italy — A Feast for the Senses

-I sit at a bar and stare at selfie sticks attached to Japanese tourists.
-Women at the counter chat in Italian, but I have no idea what they are saying.
+I stare at selfie sticks attached to Japanese tourists.
+Women behind me chat in Italian, but I have no idea what they are saying.
 I can generally navigate their native tongue, but only if my stomach or bladder is involved.
 And that’s OK.
-I love to hear folks speak in Italian … the pronunciation of every single letter … the tempo and cadence, the subtle passion behind every single word.
-Maybe it resonates because Italian sounds a lot like Spanish, which itself is not lacking for passion.
+I love to hear them speak in Italian … the pronunciation of every single letter … the tempo and cadence, the subtle passion behind every single word.
+Maybe it resonates because Italian can sound like Spanish, which itself is not lacking for passion.
 Spanish was my first language until I started school at age 4, so its resonance must be deep.
 I also love to hear Italians speak in English.
 The internet says that Italian is spoken exactly as it is written, and that every letter in Italian gets equal treatment.
 Surely, I can imagine them thinking, it must be the same in English.

-“A Plate of Pasta is a Plate of Love” comes to mind when one magically appears before me.
-Thank you Michelino … or was it Jim?
+“A Plate of Pasta is a Plate of Love” comes to mind as one appears before me.
+Pici All’Aglione.
 It’s the first sit-down dinner at Borgo San Fedele, a renovated monastery in the hills of Chianti that is home for the week during our photography workshop.
-Pici looks like fat spaghetti, region-specific to Tuscany.
+Pici looks like fat spaghetti and is region-specific to Tuscany.
 All’Aglione means big garlic.
-The sauce is made using only a few quality ingredients.
-Razor thin garlic clove slices — a lot of them — sautéed in extra virgin olive oil.
-Whole tomatoes crushed by hand, because of course they are, and then added to the sautéed garlic.
-Recipes on the internet claim that 20 minutes is enough to cook the tomatoes for 20 minutes.
+Razor thin slices of garlic — lots of them — are first sautéed in extra virgin olive oil.
+Whole tomatoes are crushed by hand, because of course they are, and then added to the sautéed garlic.
+Recipes on the internet claim that 20 minutes is enough to cook the tomatoes.
 Andrea, our chef for the week, explains that he coaxed his slowly for a full three hours.

 To view my photos from this trip, click here.